Hadise

-Hadise Açıkgöz (born 22 October 1985) is a Belgian-Turkish singer-songwriter, dancer, and television personality.
-Born and raised in Belgium, her family is of Turkıc-Kumyk origin who settled in Sivas, Turkey.
+Hadise Açıkgöz (born 21 October 1985) is a Belgian-born Turkish singer, songwriter, dancer and television personality.
+Born and raised in Belgium, her family is of Lezgin-Kumyk origin who settled in Sivas, Turkey.
 In 2003, she participated in the Belgian singing competition show Idool 2003, but rose to fame after releasing her debut album Sweat in 2005.
 The album spawned 5 singles and earned Hadise both a TMF Award (Belgium) and Golden Butterfly Award (Turkey).
 Hadise established and maintained a successful career in both Belgium and Turkey with the release of her self-titled album Hadise (2008).
 The album, which includes English and Turkish songs, features the single "Deli Oğlan" that became a number-one hit in Turkey.

 In 2009, Hadise represented Turkey at the Eurovision Song Contest with the song "Düm Tek Tek".
 The song gained a total of 177 points, placing Turkey fourth in the final round of the competition.
 "Düm Tek Tek" earned Hadise her first number one single in Belgium and was followed-up with the release of her studio albums Fast Life, (2009) and Kahraman (2009).
 The single "Evlenmeliyiz" from Kahraman was among the top-ten hits on Türkçe Top 20.
 She has since focused on her career in Turkey with the release of her albums Aşk Kaç Beden Giyer?
 (2011), Tavsiye (2014) and Şampiyon (2017).

 Aside from her musical accomplishments Hadise also presented the Belgian version of The X Factor and has been a judge on O Ses Türkiye (Turkish version of The Voice) since 2011.

 Early life

-Hadise Açıkgöz was born in the town of Mol, located near the city of Antwerp, on 22 October 1985.
+Hadise Açıkgöz was born in the town of Mol, located near the city of Antwerp, on 21 October 1985.
 Her name was chosen by one of her grandparents, having originally been intended for her older sister.
 Hadise's parents emigrated to Belgium from Sivas, Turkey.
-Her mother, Gülnihal, is Kumyk and her father, Hasan Açıkgöz, is Turkıc.
+Her mother, Gülnihal, is Kumyk and her father, Hasan Açıkgöz, is Lezgin.
 She grew up with her older sister, Hülya, a younger sister Derya and also a younger brother named Murat.
 Hadise was 11 years old when her parents divorced.

 At the age of 18 and with the support of her family Hadise participated in the first season of the show Idool, the Flemish version of the Pop Idol series.
 She failed to qualify for the finals, however, her appearance was acknowledged by her soon-to-be manager Johan Hendrickx.
 Hendrickx contacted Hadise explaining how impressed he was with her performance on the show and offered her an album contract.